AISG-Technology-Team/AISG-Online-Safety-Challenge-Submission-Guide/README.md

 # AI Singapore Online Safety Prize Challenge Submission Guide

 Participants must submit a **compressed Docker container in the tar.gz format** via the [challenge platform](https://ospc.aisingapore.org/).
 This repository serves as a step by step guide to help participants with creating a valid submission for the Online Safety Prize Challenge.

+While the proper term for the Docker generated artefacts is "Docker images", we will use the term "Docker container" instead to disambiguate it from the [computer] images that serve as input to the challenge.

 ## Getting Started

 We are using Docker for this challenge so that participants can choose their preferred programming languages and open source dependencies to create the best performing detection models.

-While the proper term for the Docker generated artefacts is "Docker images", we will use the term "Docker container" instead to disambiguate it from the [computer] images that serve as input to the challenge.

 To build and run GPU accelerated Docker containers, please install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) in your development environment.

-## Important Notice
+## Technical Details

 ### Hardware/Software Specifications